Stoyan-Bukovich/CloudFlareSync/README.md

 			subsection with its corresponding values.
 The domain sections are picked-up automatically, no need for service restart.

-New domain keys:
+**New domain:**
-	APIKey - Secret hash value from CloudFlare from your user profile.
+* APIKey - Secret hash value from CloudFlare from your user profile.
-	Email - Email address used in CloudFlare for domain administration.
+* Email - Email address used in CloudFlare for domain administration.
-	Domain_Name - The top level domain name to work with (Example: mydomain.com) DNS_Record - DNS record to be updated (Example: dyn.mydomain.com or mail.mydomain.com etc. or the top level domain record could work as well Example: mydomain.com).
+* Domain_Name - The top level domain name to work with (Example: mydomain.com)
+* DNS_Record - DNS record to be updated (Example: dyn.mydomain.com or mail.mydomain.com etc. or the top level domain record could work as well Example: mydomain.com).
-	Type - The DNS record type to be updated.
+* Type - The DNS record type to be updated.
 Example: A, MX, CNAME etc. (Only A records updates are fully tested!)
-	TTL - Time to live value in seconds.
+* TTL - Time to live value in seconds.
 Please, consider that the free CloudFlare accounts are limited to minimum allowed ttl of 120 seconds / 2 min.
 Do not set values less than that.
-	Proxied - Accepts true or false values and turns the CloudFlare proxy on or off.
+* Proxied - Accepts true or false values and turns the CloudFlare proxy on or off.
 Please, do not apply to MX records.

 <br /><br />
 **Log.dat file**